Steven-R-Lippold/Twin-Star-Hypothesis/README.md

 A more in-depth description is given by the [TwinStarDescription](TwinStarDescription.pdf) file.
 The files here are free for use under the MIT License provided in this repository.

 ## Reference Work
-A preprint version of the article "Twin-star hypothesis and cycle-free $d$-partitions of $K_{2d}$" by Fyfe et al can be found at ----------------.
+A preprint version of the article "Twin-star hypothesis and cycle-free $d$-partitions of $K_{2d}$" by Fyfe et al can be found at arXiv with the identifier [2407.13959](https://arxiv.org/abs/2407.13959).